 - Perfect for dining rooms

 For a versatile flame bulb, consider the CPPSLEE LED Flame Effect Light Bulb, which has four lighting modes, produces an excellent brightness, and is long lasting.
+Alternatively, if you have a tight budget and need for a lot of lights, the Dyforce Light Bulbs come in a 10-pack and have 4 different lighting modes.

 How We Chose the Best Flame Light Bulbs